- This is a percentage measurement of a furnace's heating efficiency. The U.S. government's minimum efficiency

 electric resistance heat when temperatures fall below about 35° F) with the addition of a fossil fuel kit.

 - This is a measurement of a heat pump's heating efficiency.
-There is no
+The U.S government’s minimum efficiency level

-governmental minimum rating.
+is 8.2 HSPF (7.5 HSPF2).
 The higher the HSPF, the more efficient the heat pump's heating performance.
+HSPF

 - HVAC (pronounced either "H-V-A-C" or "aitch-vak") is an acronym that stands for the closely related